 topic = aws_sns.Topic(stack,'AlertTopic') # The ACCOUNT_ID is not known during synthesize. if core.Aws.ACCOUNT_ID == ACCEPT_ACCOUNT_ID or core.Aws.ACCOUNT_ID == PROD_ACCOUNT_ID: subscription = aws_sns.Subscription( stack, 'SMS', endpoint=phone_number, protocol=aws_sns.SubscriptionProtocol.SMS, topic=topic) # Instead add an condition to a resource. expression = core.Fn.condition_or( core.Fn.condition_equals(core.Aws.ACCOUNT_ID, ACCEPT_ACCOUNT_ID), core.Fn.condition_equals(core.Aws.ACCOUNT_ID, PROD_ACCOUNT_ID)) account_condition = core.CfnCondition(stack, 'AccountCondition', expression=expression) subscription = aws_sns.Subscription( stack, 'SMS', endpoint=phone_number, protocol=aws_sns.SubscriptionProtocol.SMS, topic=topic) subscription.node.default_child.cfn_options.condition = account_condition

-In AWS CDK, it is as easy as subclassing a class.
+In CDK, it is as easy as subclassing a class.
 We heavily use subclassing to construct our resources that are compliant and come with default monitoring.
-For example, you want to add default metrics and alarms for a Lambda or have all DynamoDB tables encrypted with a managed AWS KMS key.
+For example, you want to add default metrics and alarms for a Lambda.

 AWS has begun building and providing these higher-level abstractions with the AWS Solutions Constructs.
 It is a library containing architecture patterns with sensible defaults.
 The library contains simple patterns like a Lambda connected to an API Gateway that writes to a DynamoDB or a Lambda that reads from a DynamoDB stream.
 These patterns can be combined so that you can quickly deploy an API that processes items.